Stottie Cake Recipe: A Taste of the North East

 I first discovered stottie cakes when I came to North East England as a student.
-Hungry and between lectures I was searching for a sandwich.
-I found a sandwich shop with a wide range of stotties, from hand and pease pudding to chicken salad.
+Hungry and between lectures I was wandering, searching for a cheap filling sandwich.
+I found a sandwich shop, its window was full of giant bread rolls.
+They had a wide range of fillings, from ham and pease pudding to chicken salad.
+The bread looked a bit rustic and strange to me at the time, like an overgrown bap that had lost its puff.
+I took a bite and never looked back.
 Unsure of what it was but having no other choice I tried one.
-I found that the stotty cake is a disc of bread, rather like an extra-large bap.
-They have a distinctive taste, crusty and soft with a chewy texture.
+Chewy, soft and salty, with just enough crust to give it bite – it was unlike any sandwich bread I had ever had before.

 Read more: Traditional recipes from North East England